lauralwd/azolla_phd_thesis/source/17_chapter_7_one-two-tree.md

 In phylogenetics, this is relevant for all paralogs that a species may contain will be present in the dataset.
 For transcriptome assembled data, this assumption does not hold.
 Paralogs may not be simultaneously expressed and therefore absent from the dataset.
-Alternativelly, paralogs may be assembled as a single sequence.
+Alternatively, paralogs may be assembled as a single sequence.
-Absence of paralogs in the dataset and the phylogeny infered thereoff is relevant for it may cause wrong inference of speciation and duplication nodes.
+Absence of paralogs in the dataset and the phylogeny inferred thereof is relevant for it may cause wrong inference of speciation and duplication nodes.
-Consequently, orthlogy inference may be faulty as well.
+Consequently, orthology inference may be faulty as well.
-To somewhat mitigate this shortcomming, we chose to include a substantial amount of species in our phylogenies.
+To somewhat mitigate this shortcoming, we chose to include a substantial amount of species in our phylogenies.
 I argue that if one species does not express both paralogs simultaneously, then maybe another will.
 To make our trees and the orthology and paralogy patterns easier interpretable, I colour code six main clades of the Viridiplantae in my trees.
 These are the Algae, Bryophytes, Lycophytes, Monilophytes, Gymnosperms and Angiosperms (+@tbl:tbl7_1kP_sample_counts; +@tbl:tbl7_clade_colours).